alpine9000/amiga_examples/README.md

 ==========================================================
 introduction
 ------------
 This repo is not meant to be an amiga programming guide.
-If you're looking for the correct way to program an amiga, there are lots of other guides out there.
-These examples start where I left off around 1990.
-We had very bad programming habbits in those days.
+I don't do things the "correct" way (especially in the early examples).

 I do however try to show exactly what is going on in each example.
-Wherever possible I try and use constants from the OS includes instead of magic custom addresses etc.
+Wherever possible I try and use constants from the OS includes instead of magic custom addresses and numbers etc.

 Where possible I will try and write development system programs that show how data is created/converted.